boukhezzar/boubekeur/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Engineering Systems Design
+    - course: PhD in Automatic Control
       institution: Singapore University of Technology & Design
       year: 2018
     - course: MSc in Statistics